Jewelry in the Caribbean: Buying Tips for Cruise Passengers and Vacationers

 Is it Safe to Buy Jewelry in the Caribbean?

-Yes and no. Yes, in the sense that it is as safe a purchase that you could make in the United States.
-No, in the sense that if you have a problem with your purchase and your vacation is short-term, you won't be able to return your item for a refund.
+Yes, and it depends.
+Yes, in the sense that it is as safe a purchase that you could make in the United States.
+It depends in the sense that if you have a problem with your purchase and your vacation is short-term, you could have problems returning your item for a refund.

 How to Shop for Jewelry in the Caribbean Without Getting Ripped Off